 Kaizen is used for continuous improvement.
 The following two are the key improvement criteria for using Kaizen in the production process: They are:

-- Improvement/Change for the better: Kaizen is use for change for good.
+- Improvement or change for the better: Kaizen is used for change for the better.
 It always improves the quality of the process.
-By this way, one can get the perfect products having fewer defects.
+This way, one can get perfect products with fewer defects.

 - Ongoing/Continuity/Maintenance: Kaizen is an ongoing process.
-One should continue this process until reach the goal.
+One should continue this process until they reach their goal.

-Lacking one of those elements will not consider KAIZEN.
+Lacking one of those elements, Kaizan will not be considered.

 The philosophy of Kaizen has kindled considerable interest among researchers because it increases the productivity of the company and helps to produce high-quality products with minimum effort.
 They are-

-- Firstly, Kaizen can be roughly translate from Japanese to mean “good change.”
+- Firstly, Kaizen can be roughly translated from Japanese to mean “good change.”

-- Secondly, the philosophy behind kaizen is often credit goes to Dr. W. Edwards Deming.
+- Secondly, the philosophy behind kaizen is often credited to Dr. W. Edwards Deming.